-Located only a 30-minute drive from Denver, Boulder holds its own with its abundance of lush parks and beautiful landscapes.
+Located only a 30-minute drive from Denver, Boulder holds its own with its abundance of lush parks and beautiful landscapes perfect for a weekend getaway.
 A city with a hippie-like vibe, visitors who explore this area will be delighted to discover an array of shops, breweries and cafes.
 In addition to its thriving arts and cultural attractions, visitors can lace up their boots and head to the trails at Boulder Creek Path, Eldorado Canyon State Park and the Flatirons.
 Home of the University of Colorado, plenty of restaurants and drinking establishments are available to choose from, while visitors who are looking for a place to relax can also have a spot of tea at the Celestial Seasonings Tea Factory.

 Considered the base camp for the Rocky Mountain National Park, Estes Park is less than a 2-hour drive from Denver.
 Located near the east entrance to the Rocky Mountain National Park, Estes Park is a quiet area surrounded by protected land.
 Here you’ll find pristine wilderness with a myriad of both indoor and outdoor activities, from scenic hikes and bike trails to wine tasting and spa treatments.
 Take the Estes Park Aerial Tramway to the top of a small peak and soak in breathtaking panoramic views of the valley and downtown area, take a walk along the Riverwalk in Downtown Estes Park or take the kids to the Estes Park Ride-A-Kart & Cascade Creek Mini-Golf.